 Against Naperville Central, the Hawks dropped a 2-0 game after the host found the net once in each half on Tuesday, Sept.
-3. Bartlett keepers Israel Cuautle (three saves) and Jeremy Taylor (three saves) split time in the looked like two completely different side-to-side," said Bartlett coach Vince Revak.
-"We may have been a little under prepared for the speed of play on turf for the first time Tuesday.
+3. Bartlett keepers Israel Cuautle (three saves) and Jeremy Taylor (three saves) split time in the net.

-That loss was the first of the season for Bartlett, and the Hawks bounced back with a 3-1 victory over Plainfield
+That loss was the first of the season for Bartlett, and the Hawks bounced back with a 3-1 victory over Plainfield North on Thursday, Sept.
+5.